 Another quintessential St. Louis summertime thing to do is to go on a float trip!!
 Many of the smaller rivers and creeks in Missouri that flow into the much larger Mississippi and Missouri Rivers provide clear and gentle waters for floating.
 The upper Meramec River, the Huzzah Creek, the Cuivre River and the Big River are just a few of them.

 When it is too hot to do anything outside, consider doing something inside and visit one of the many museums located in the St. Louis Metropolitan area.
 One museum to visit would be the Holocaust Museum located in Creve Coeur Missouri.
 This museum tells powerful stories through pictures and artifacts of St. Louis residents who were Holocaust survivors.
-An appropriate museum to visit during the "dog days of summer" would be the American Kennel Club Museum of the Dog.
-This museum, located in the historic Jarville House in Queeny Park, is dedicated to all things about the dog!
+For the St. Louis history buffs, the Campbell House Museum.
+This museum is located in Downtown St. Louis and is one of the most accurately restored 19th century buildings in America!

 And of course, there are the many parks that dot our communities that provide summer fun-from picnics to fishing.
 St. Louis has one of the best parks in the nation being Forest Park!
 Forest Park has many summer perfect amenities, one of them is the Boathouse.
 The Boathouse is located on the Post-Dispatch Lake and visitors can rent paddle boats to take for a leisurely paddle on the lake.
 Also in the park is the Forest Park Golf Course, a public golf course that offers three 9-hole courses for a long or short day of golf.
 The Muny is St. Louis' premiere outdoor amphitheater that brings in Broadway plays and can only be enjoyed during the months of June, July and August!
 Then there is the Zoo, the Art Museum, the Missouri History Museum, the bike trails and picnic sites, all in Forest Park, that make perfect places to spend those lazy days of summer!